 If you owned the company prior to the marriage, it may be possible to argue that it shouldn’t be taken into consideration.
 However, if said company generated an income that supported you and your partner during the marriage, then it is more likely to be taken into account as a financial resource.
 It also may be one of the largest assets you own, along with any pension assets.

 The term “needs” in relation to divorce settlements is subjective.
 Fundamentally, the reasonable needs of a party would be the amount needed to re-house themselves and pay for day-to-day living expenses, the needs of any children and any financial commitments.
 However, the amount needed to cover these needs will vary from couple to couple, taking into account the standard of living during the marriage, the parties’ wealth and earning capacity etc.

 We are a specialist law firm, focusing solely on family law matters, such as divorce and separation, and everything that comes with these life-changing events.
 Established in 2001, the team at Hawkins Family Law are all ‘people’ people and we are committed to producing rounded outcomes for our clients, offering expertise in whatever forum works best for you, always aiming to bring matters to a swift conclusion with minimum pain.

-We can provide family law advice and assistance relating to your financial settlement in divorce and can offer guidance as to the best way to solve your issues with your partner or ex-partner.
+We work closely with our clients to provide family law advice and assistance relating to financial settlements in divorce.
+Our divorce settlement specialists will offer guidance as to the best way to solve your issues with your partner or ex-partner.
 We offer these services whether you are married or in a civil partnership.